Berrimah

 AreaSearch assessment of residential development activity positions Berrimah among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Berrimah has experienced around 51 dwellings receiving development approval per year.
-An estimated 259 homes have been approved over the past five financial years, between FY-21 and FY-25, with a further 41 approved so far in FY-26.
-On average, 1.9 people move to the area for each dwelling built over these years, indicating a balanced supply and demand, creating stable market conditions.
+AreaSearch analysis of ABS building approval numbers shows Berrimah experienced approximately 51 dwelling approvals per year.
+Over the past five financial years, from FY-21 to FY-25, around 259 homes were approved, with a further 41 approved in FY-26 so far.
+This results in an average of 1.9 people moving to the area for each dwelling built over these years.

 Frequently Asked Questions - Development